Dust cloud over building

 Overview

-The performance of the GRASP algorithm and the effect of the observation geometry were assessed using two orbits provided by EUMETSAT: orbit EUcent (nadir looking) and orbit EUwest (simulating a platform for which the nadir view is continuously looking at the glint spot ('pitched-orbit')).
-Based on the validation exercises it was shown that aerosol characterisation is more accurate for the EUcent orbit, providing more favourable geometries for the retrieval: wider scattering range shifted into the backward direction.
-In general, for all simulations, the same effect is observed: the wider scattering angle, the better retrieval.
-The studies demonstrate reasonable retrieval without surface a priori information.
-Nevertheless, it was shown that the use of surface BRDF/BPDF climatology improves the retrieval result, in particular, for SSA and AExp (Angstrom Exponent).
+The performance of the GRASP algorithm and the effect of the observation geometry have been assessed using two orbits provided by EUMETSAT: orbit EUcent (nadir looking) and orbit EUwest (simulating a platform for which the nadir view is continuously looking at the glint spot ('pitched-orbit')).
+Based on the validation exercises (Figs. 1 and 2) it was shown that aerosol characterisation is more accurate for the EUcent orbit, providing more favorable geometries for the retrieval: wider scattering range shifted into the backward direction.
+In general, for all simulations, the same effect is observed: the wider the scattering angle, the better the retrieval.
+The studies also demonstrate that the use of a surface BRDF/BPDF climatology improves the retrieval result, in particular, for Single Scattering Albedo (SSA) and Angstrom Exponent (AExp) .

 COPERNICUS LOGOS